 I have studied under a number of outstanding artists in sculpture, oil, life drawing, watercolour, mixed media and acrylics, including Gordon Doyle, Victor Togasy, Murray Smith, Mary Whyte, and more recently Donata Szafian, Janice Miller-Hall, and Katherine McNenly.
 I have also taken many art courses, workshops and seminars over the years and I continue to take courses and attend workshops through the Kanata Art Club of which I am an active member.

-I study life drawing since I believe that study of the human figure is the corner stone of art skills and its disciplines trickle down into all areas of art.
+I study life drawing since I believe that drawing the human figure is the corner stone of art skills and its disciplines trickle down into all areas of art.
 I find all forms of art rewarding and I use whatever medium is best suited to the subject.
 In 2009 I purchased a large kiln and started to produce my signature bowls, pendants and other fused glass pieces.
-I believe that all art must have an element of tension in, colour, and medium.
+I believe that all art must evoke an emotion in the viewer.

 The pressures of having to “sell” is not my primary concern since art is my passion and not my vocation.
 I work for myself and for the pleasure of being creative.
 My studio is private and closed to the public.